dgg32/profit-sharing-smart-contract/README.md

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the APACHE-2 License - see the [LICENSE](LICENSE) file for details